 - Verify the details such as address, phone numbers, etc. are correct by running an Internet search.

-- If you are ever unsure whether an email message is legitimate, DO NOT RESPOND to it or forward it to anyone!
-Instead, contact your local IT staff or the DoIT Help Desk and ask for advice.
+If you are ever unsure whether an email message is legitimate, or what you should do with it, DO NOT RESPOND to it!
+Instead, contact the DoIT Help Desk for advice.